cartalyst/sentry/README.md

 * is_admin for groups are no longer supported
 * Group levels are no longer supported.

+**Running the migration file will remove the support for the features above.
+Make sure you test this before running on a production server.**

 ##Added In 2.0
 Get excited!
 Sentry 2.0 introduces ACL into the mix.
 Super simple to understand and implement.
 We've tried to keep this as simple and quick as possible.